 I prefer to email or speak with a potential client to make sure their goals are met and that I’m paid accordingly.
-Check out this post to create a great looking freelance writer website that helps you land clients.
+Check out this post to create a great looking freelance writer website that will help you land clients.

 4. Start Pitching and Applying to Job Boards

 You can do these several different ways.
-If you’re brand new and have zero experience as a writer and aren’t comfortable with sales (yet) then I’d start with job boards.
-But if you’ve got some experience or very knowledgeable in a niche, then you can start with cold pitching.
+If you’re brand new and have zero experience as a writer I’d start with job boards.
+But if you’ve got some experience or very knowledgeable in a specific niche, then you can start with cold pitching.

 Here’s how to get started with both: